CrossTheRoadElec/Phoenix6-Documentation/source/docs/yearly-changes/yearly-changelog.rst

 .. note:: This changelog is intended to highlight the major additions to the Phoenix 6 API.
 For a detailed list of changes and bug fixes, visit the `API changelog <https://api.ctr-electronics.com/changelog>`__.

+Pro
+---

+Introduced earlier this year is the new season pass licensing model.
+Season pass improves licensing flexibility when utilizing multiple robots and the roboRIO CAN bus.
+Additional information on this can be found in the `blog post <https://store.ctr-electronics.com/blog/phoenix-pro-licensing-announcing-season-pass/>`__.

+A variety of new Pro features have been added and are described in the API section below.

 API
 ---